zlalvani/relgen/README.md

 > Meaningful release summaries, PR descriptions, labeling, and more—on autopilot. 🤖

-**relgen** is an AI-powered developer tool that streamlines your release management and documentation workflow.
-It automatically generates high-quality release summaries, PR descriptions, and issue labels by analyzing your codebase and version control history.
+**relgen** is an AI-powered developer tool that streamlines your development workflow through automated code reviews, release management, and documentation.
+It analyzes your codebase and version control history to provide intelligent PR reviews, generate high-quality release summaries, create PR descriptions, and automate issue labeling.

 ## Features